AM Racing

-AM Racing is an American professional stock car racing team that competes in the NASCAR Xfinity Series fielding the No. 25 Ford Mustang full-time for Brett Moffitt.
-They also compete in the NASCAR Craftsman Truck Series fielding the No. 22 Ford F-150 full-time for multiple drivers and in the ARCA Menards Series fielding the No. 32 Ford Mustang for Christian Rose.
-The team also has a technical alliance with Stewart-Haas Racing.
+AM Racing is an American professional stock car racing team that competes in the NASCAR Xfinity Series fielding the No. 76 Ford Mustang Dark Horse full-time for Kole Raz.
+They also compete in the ARCA Menards Series fielding the No. 76 Ford Mustang part-time for Kole Raz.
+The team used to compete the NASCAR Craftsman Truck Series fielding the No. 22 Ford F-150 part-time for multiple drivers.

 AM Racing merged into Niece Motorsports for the 2018 season, but split back up from them in 2019 and fielded its own entries again.
 In 2020, the team moved to the former Front Row Motorsports race shop in Statesville, North Carolina, which they shared with Jordan Anderson Racing and Win-Tron Racing, although the three teams did not merge and remained separate organizations.
 However, on January 14, 2021, it was announced that AM and Win-Tron would be merging for 2021.